kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   1 <= "GM"(lambda) <= "AM"(lambda) <= n
 $
-LTD: Still don't quite understand the reason for this inequality
+LTD: Still don't quite understand the proof for this inequality

 Once we find the eigenvalues of the matrix, the matrix $bold(A) - lambda bold(I)$ can be computed for each one and finding each set of eigenvectors simply becomes the task of finding the different nullspaces, for which we have already calculated the reduced form of $bold(A)$ whilst finding the characteristic equation:
 $